zaphosting/docs/docs/source-gsltoken.md

 ---
 id: source-gsltoken
 title: Using game server login tokens
-description: Information on how to create and use a login token for your Source gameserver from ZAP-Hosting.com - ZAP-Hosting.com documentation
+description: Information on how to create and use a login token for your Source game server from ZAP-Hosting.com - ZAP-Hosting.com documentation
 sidebar_label: GSL-Token
 ---